Most popular destinations for singles are Jerusalem, Tel Aviv, and Haifa, with interest in

 Givat Shmuel has a mix of it all.
 In the newer area, tall apartment complexes are surrounded by lush landscaping, beautiful parks, and waterfalls.
 Religiously, some areas are mixed but most are predominantly religious-Zionist.
 Givat Shmuel is a mostly Israeli community that includes English speakers and many Israeli young couples who are either current students or have recently completed their studies at nearby Bar Ilan University.
 You will also find families and some singles in the neighborhood.
 Many enjoy its convenient location and proximity to nearby Ramat Gan, Tel Aviv, Petach Tikva and Bnei Brak.
 There is a shopping area that services basic needs and other stores are scattered nearby in Petach Tikva and Bnei Brak.
 There is transportation available to many locations, including Jerusalem.
 It should be noted that many singles who attend Bar Ilan, or who would like to be part of the English speaking community, choose to live in Ramat Ilan, next to Givat Shmuel, across from the Bar Ilan campus.

 Haifa is home to Haifa University and the Technion, as well as several smaller colleges, making it a natural attraction for the college and post-college crowd.
-In light of the fact that Misrad Haklita (Ministry of Immigrant Absorption) recently opened a branch of Ulpan Etzion in Haifa (for the 22-35 year old crowd), it seems that this city is, increasingly, a happening place for the singles crowd.
+In light of the fact that Misrad Haklita (Ministry of Aliyah and Integration) recently opened a branch of Ulpan Etzion in Haifa (for the 22-35 year old crowd), it seems that this city is, increasingly, a happening place for the singles crowd.

 Haifa has no lack of late-night social opportunities, fun shops and eateries, with plenty of spots to hang out on the surrounding beaches.
 The city itself offers excellent work opportunities, and the train makes points further away, very accessible.
 While Haifa is the third largest city in the country, its housing prices are more comparable to the relatively affordable standards of northern communities.